 The Careers Service is positive about diversity.
-This section highlights organisations and resources that will help students from diverse backgrounds to achieve that fulfilling future.
+This section highlights organisations and resources that will help students from diverse backgrounds to achieve a fulfilling future.

 This law bans unfair treatment and helps achieve equal opportunities in the workplace and in wider society.
 The act replaced previous anti-discrimination laws (including the Disability Discrimination Act, the DDA) with a single act to make the law simpler and to remove inconsistencies.
 The act covers nine protected characteristics which are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

 To find out more about the Equality Act, visit the Home Office website

 Equality Act 2010 - Home Office

 Diversity Matters - specialist advice from AGCAS (Association of Graduate Careers Advisory Services) on key diversity issues including gender, race and disability.
 Find out how to identify diversity-positive employers, decide how and whether to disclose your circumstances, and get an understanding of your rights.

 Everyone has a unique set of career aspirations and concerns and it would be wrong to band students together, either by degree discipline or age.
 There are, however, certain issues which often concern mature students and certain strategies which they can adopt.

 Every student approaches career planning differently.
 For many disabled students, their disability will have no bearing on their career plans - for others, early planning could be useful.